fiorentk/IBM-Python-Project-for-Data-Science-Final-Assignment/README.md

 # IBM-Python-Project-for-Data-Science-Final-Assignment
+#### This is my final project from 'Python Project for Data Science'.
-This is a Final Project from Course 5 'Python Project for Data Science' which is a part of the IBM Data Science Professional Certificate in Coursera.
+#### 'Python Project for Data Science' is part 5 of the IBM Data Science Professional Certificate in Coursera.
-In this project I'm extracting stock data using python library i.e yfinance and did webscrapping using BeautifulSoup.
+#### In completing this project I use yfinance and BeautifulSoup for webscrapping and extracting stock data.